syncfusion-content/fileformat-docs/File-Formats/DocIO/FAQ.md

 For example Overloaded ToString method will respond differently in different locale.
 In en_IN currency will be shown as ₹ and in en_US currency will be shown as $.

-To set culture in Docker container add the below line to your docker file.Here The example code will set en_US locale to our container by setting Language to en_US.
+Kindly make use of the following code snippet to set Locale / Culture in containers.
+Here The example code will set en_US locale to our container by setting Language to en_US.

 {% tabs %}